-To graduate with the designation "Specialization in Computing Science with a Minor in Business," students must achieve a minimum GPA of 5.5 on all Business courses contributing to the minor.
+To graduate with the designation "Specialization in Computing Science with a Minor in Business." students must achieve a GPA of at least 2.3 on the last ★90 credited to the degree and at least 2.3 on all CMPUT, MATH and STAT courses credited to the degree and must achieve a minimum GPA of 2.3 on all Business courses contributing to the minor.
 This calculation does not include the two economics courses.